 Tell your doctor about all other medications you are currently taking.

 This medication may make you more sensitive to sunlight.
 Avoid being in direct sunlight or tanning beds while on this medication.

-Common side effects of Vectical Ointment (calcitrol) may include:
+Common side effects of Vectical Ointment (calcitriol) may include:

 The above side effects should not alarm you.

-Serious side effects of Vectical Ointment (calcitrol) may include:
+Serious side effects of Vectical Ointment (calcitriol) may include:

 If you have any of the above side effects, contact your doctor right away.

 Please note this is not a complete list of side effects.
 Not everyone experiences side effects; they are not guaranteed.
 If you do have side effects and they become unmanageable, consult your doctor about alternate medications.